uhppoted/uhppoted/README.md

 # uhppote-go

-Go CLI implementation for the UHPPOTE UT0311-L04 TCP/IP Wiegand Access Control Board.
+Go CLI and daemon/service implementation for the UHPPOTE UT0311-L04 TCP/IP Wiegand Access Control Board.
 The current incarnation is essentially a rework in Go of the [carbonsphere/UHPPOTE](https://github.com/carbonsphere/UHPPOTE) PHP implementation.

 ## Raison d'être